 What makes Clark Terry's trumpet and flugelhorn sound so special?
 As I wrote in 2010, it's his signature ability to swing hard and punctuate with confidence—without ever broiling his notes.
 Clark always leaves the ear with warm, pretty tones, mostly by bending notes slightly for flavor.
 Here's Clark and bassist Red Mitchell performing as a duet in 1987 on the national German TV network ZDF.
 A big thanks again to Jimi Mentis in Greece...

-Marc Myers writes frequently on music and the arts for the Wall Street Journal.
+Marc Myers writes on music and the arts for The Wall Street Journal.
 He is author of "Why Jazz Happened" (Univ. of Calif.
 Press).
 Founded in 2007, JazzWax was named the 2015 "Blog of the Year" by the Jazz Journalists Association.